Liu Ziye

-Former Deposed Emperor of Liu Song or Qianfeidi ((劉)宋前廢帝; 25 February 449 – 1 January 466), personal name Liu Ziye (劉子業), childhood name Fashi (法師), was an emperor of the Chinese Liu Song dynasty.
+Former Deposed Emperor of Liu Song or Qianfeidi ((劉)宋前廢帝; 25 February 449 – 1 January 466), personal name Liu Ziye (劉子業), childhood name Fashi (法師), was the sixth emperor of the Liu Song dynasty of China.
 His brief reign as a teenager was known for his violent and impulsive acts, including the slaughter of many high-level officials and his sexually immoral behavior.
 He was assassinated less than 18 months after becoming emperor.

 Background

 Liu Ziye was born in 449, when his father Liu Jun was still the Prince of Wuling under his grandfather Emperor Wen.
 His mother Princess Wang Xianyuan and Liu Jun married in 443.
 While his father was rotated through several provincial governorships, Liu Ziye remained at the capital Jiankang, and was imprisoned by his uncle Liu Shao.
 After Liu Shao assassinated Emperor Wen and assumed the throne himself in 453, Liu Jun rose to oppose him.
 Liu Shao considered executing Liu Ziye but did not do so.
-Later that year, once Liu Jun had defeated and killed Liu Shao and taken the throne as Emperor Xiaowu, Liu Ziye was rescued out of captivity, and on 13 March 454 was appointed as crown prince.
+Later that year, once Liu Jun had defeated and killed Liu Shao and taken the throne as Emperor Xiaowu, Liu Ziye was rescued from captivity, and on 13 March 454 was appointed as crown prince.

 On 17 February 456, Emperor Xiaowu married He Lingwan (何令婉), a daughter of his official He Yu (何瑀), to Liu Ziye as crown princess.
 In 458, Emperor Xiaowu set up a household for Crown Prince Ziye, at a separate palace as was customary for crown princes.
 In 460, he gave a public reading of the Xiao Jing, and on 28 October 463 he assumed adult clothing.
 During his years as a crown prince, he was said to be constantly making mistakes and often drew rebukes from Emperor Xiaowu, causing him to be resentful to both Emperor Xiaowu and his younger brother Liu Ziluan (劉子鸞) the Prince of Xin'an, whom Emperor Xiaowu at times considered replacing Liu Ziye with (as by this time, Emperor Xiaowu also greatly favoured Liu Ziluan's mother Lady Yin).
 However, the official Yuan Yi (袁顗) praised him for his studiousness, and this stopped Emperor Xiaowu from the idea of replacing Liu Ziye with Liu Ziluan.
 On 24 October 461, He Lingwan passed away; the couple were not recorded to have any children.

 In July 464, Emperor Xiaowu died, and Liu Ziye took the throne with the era name Yongguang.
 When the official Cai Xingzong (蔡興宗) offered the imperial seal to him, he took it with an arrogant and careless attitude, without any expression of sadness, and Cai commented to others that this was a bad sign for his reign.
 On 31 August 464, he honored his grandmother Empress Dowager Lu as grand empress dowager, and his mother Empress Wang as empress dowager.